 For humility, Cruijff didn't put himself in there, but there is a spot for his pupil, Pep Guardiola; and his former teammates, Krol and Keizer.
 It's a typically attacking lineup, but Cruijff explained the selection in detail: "For the ideal squad, I also try and find a formula in which talent is used to the maximum in every case.
 The qualities of one player have to complement the qualities of another."

-Also in the book, he explained why he made a set of 14 basic rules, which are displayed at every Cruyff Court in the world:
+Also in the book, he explained why he made a set of 14 basic rules (matching his uniform number), which are displayed at every Cruyff Court in the world:

 I read an article once about the building of the pyramids in Egypt.
 It turns out that some of the numbers coincide completely with natural laws, the position of the moon at certain times and so on.
 And it makes you think: how is it possible that those ancient people built something so scientifically complex?
 They must have had something that we don't, even though we always think that we're a lot more advanced than they were.